joegreene/CS_121_Fall_2014/References/Helpful Link List/README.md

 Also as a side note: When I say Emacs rivals Vim, [I mean it](http://stackoverflow.com/questions/1430164/differences-between-emacs-and-vim).

 #### Tutorial Websites
-- http://www.cprogramming.com/tutorial/c++-tutorial.html - I don't use this as much as the others, but still helps
+- http://www.cprogramming.com/tutorial/c++-tutorial.html - I don't use this as much as the others, but still helpful
 - http://www.tutorialspoint.com/cplusplus/ - Might be a bit technical at some parts, but helpful
 - http://www.cplusplus.com/doc/tutorial/ - Also a bit technical, but it helps nonetheless